brotkrueml/typo3-matomo-widgets/Documentation/Introduction/Index.rst

 reports via the `Reporting API
 <https://developer.matomo.org/guides/querying-the-reporting-api>`_.

-The parameters of the widgets can be adjusted to your needs, e.g. in the *Visits per month* widget display 24 month instead of 12 months.
+The default parameters of the widgets can be adjusted to your needs, e.g. in the *Visits per month* widget display 24 month instead of 12 months.

 .. _screenshots: